 Another non-toxic easy to make and non-toxic dishwasher detergent.
 This one just needs diced lemons, water, kosher salt, and white vinegar.
 This one is also cheap and safe for your family!

-These tips from kitchen experts are sure to help you maintain your kitchen tools longer.
-If these helped you, or you have some tips I should add, please let me know!
+These kitchen cleaning hacks from experts are sure to help you maintain your kitchen tools longer.
+If these helped you, or you have some tips I should add, then please let me know!
 I love hearing from my readers!

 Don't Miss a Thing!